LearnersGuild/guide/Game_Manual/Stats.md

 ### External Project Review Count

-The number of _other players'_ projects you've reviewed the completeness and quality of.
+The number of _other players'_ projects you've reviewed the completeness of.
 Represented as an integer.

 ### Internal Project Review Count

-The number of your own projects you've reviewed the completeness and quality of.
+The number of your own projects you've reviewed the completeness of.
 Represented as an integer.

 ### Review Accuracy

-Review accuracy is a measure of how good a player is at evaluating the completeness and quality of projects (both their own as well as others') as compared to players who have more review experience (higher RXP).
+Review accuracy is a measure of how good a player is at evaluating the completeness of projects (both their own as well as others') as compared to players who have more review experience (higher RXP).

-It is a composite stat that is impacted by:

-* Delta between completeness score of my reviews (both internal and external) and other players with better RXP
+It is impacted by the Delta between the completeness score of the player's reviews (both internal and external) and reviews by other players with better RXP.
-* Delta between quality score of my reviews (both internal and external) and other players with better RXP

 It expressed as a number between 0 and 100.
 With 100 meaning that review accuracy is flawless.